pranavkundra/McPage/documentation/Project.md

 All fields except tech, short_descrip, link, link_decrip are mandatory.

 link, link_decrip should be specified together or not at all.
+Links to other pages should be entered without http:// at the beginning.

 The meaning of the various fields is as follows.